 - Direct everyone to leave all pools into which water containing the feces is circulated.
-Do not allow anyone to enter the contaminated pool(s) until all decontamination procedures are completed. - Remove as much of the fecal matter as possible using a net or scoop and dispose of it in a sanitary manner.
+Do not allow anyone to enter the contaminated pool(s)-if multiple pools use the same filter-- until all decontamination procedures are completed. - Remove as much of the fecal matter as possible using a net or scoop and dispose of it in a sanitary manner.
 Clean and disinfect the net or scoop.
-Vacuuming stool from pool is not recommended. - Raise the free available chlorine concentration to a minimum of 2 ppm.
-Test free chlorine residual at 3 widely spaced locations.
-Pool closure time will be approximately 30 minutes. - Ensure that the filtration system is operating while the pool reaches and maintains the proper free available chlorine concentration during the disinfection process. - Establish a fecal accident log.
+Vacuuming stool from pool is not recommended. - Raise the free available chlorine concentration to a minimum of 2 ppm (if less than 2ppm), and ensure the water's pH is between 7.2-7.5 and temperature is about 77°F. Test free chlorine residual at 3 widely spaced locations.
+Pool closure time will be approximately 30 minutes. - Ensure that the filtration system is operating while the pool reaches and maintains the proper free available chlorine concentration during the disinfection process. - Fill out Record of Pool Contamination Incident form found in the Appendix.